Rugby autumn internationals 2018 live on TV: full fixture list and channel coverage guide

 Italy v New Zealand kick-off 2pm live on Premier Sports (tbc) from Stadio Olimpico, Rome

-Scotland v Argentina kick-off at 2.30pm live on BBC1 from Murrayfield, Edinburgh
+Scotland v Argentina kick-off at 2.30pm live on BBC1 and BT Sport from Murrayfield, Edinburgh

 England v Australia kick-off at 3pm live on Sky Sports Main Event / Sky Sports Action & NOW TV from Twickenham, London